Video Standards Introduction

 It is very important to avoid displaying the Dana Diamond on a visually competitive background (one that affects the Diamond’s ability to “stand out”.

 Though it is tempting to animate and make the Diamond the star of the show, we must remember that this logo is the symbol of our corporation and reflects its people and products.
 Any movement of the Diamond should be simple and tasteful.
-The Diamond can be faded in or out and can within reason move on and off screen.
+The Diamond can be faded in or out.
+When doing so make sure this animation is complete before any other image or logo fades in or out.
+You should not “see” the Diamond over the top of another logo.
 Having the Diamond spin or build in segments is not permitted.

 How long should a video be?
 That is always a tough question.
 It should be long enough to convey your message but short enough to hold your audience’s attention.
 Here are some simple guidelines that can help.